A recursive method for the oddness of the number of set-valued tableaux: Conclusions

 On the other hand, according to the tableaux-sum formula of $G_\lambda$~\cite{[Buc02]} (see~(\ref{G})), we have

 Thus, $|{\rm SVT}(\lambda,n)|$ is odd. \end{rem}

-\begin{rem} Soon after the submission for the first version of this paper to the arXiv, Travis Scrimshaw kindly suggested that the odd property for non-skew case can be shown by considering a specialization $G_\lambda(\beta,\beta,\dots,\beta\mid{-\beta^{-1}})$~\cite{[Sc]}.
-Namely, an equality $G_\lambda(\beta,\beta,\dots,\beta\mid{-\beta^{-1}})=\beta^{|\lambda|}$ can be proved by the following three ways. \begin{itemize} \item The Grothendieck polynomials $G_{\lambda}$ are written by the wavefunction of the five-vertex model (see Lemma 5.2 in~\cite{[MS13]}).
+\begin{rem} Soon after the submission for the first version of this paper to the arXiv, Travis Scrimshaw kindly suggested that the odd property for non-skew case can be shown by considering a specialization $G_\lambda(\beta,\beta,\dots,\beta ; {-\beta^{-1}})$~\cite{[Sc]}.
+Namely, the equality $G_\lambda(\beta,\beta,\dots,\beta ; {-\beta^{-1}})=\beta^{|\lambda|}$ can be proved in the following three ways. \begin{itemize} \item The Grothendieck polynomial $G_{\lambda}$ is written by the wavefunction of the five-vertex model (see Lemma 5.2 in~\cite{[MS13]}).
 This leads to the equality.
-This is interesting because it can be extended to $G_{\lambda\slash\!\slash\mu}$. \item It is obtained by the bi-alternant formula~(\ref{W}).
-In this specialization, we need to pay attention to cancellations.
-Similar to the calculations can be clearly in the Appendix A (see Theorem~\ref{AA} and Remark~\ref{AR}). \item By using an application of a {\it sign reversing involution}, we have the equality.
-This idea is due to Darij Grinberg~\cite{[Sc]}. \end{itemize} He also suggested that a sign reversing involution may be extended to the skew case.
-Following his suggestion, we will give more elegant proof of the Theorem~\ref{M} in Appendix B.
+This is interesting because it can be extended to $G_{\lambda\slash\!\!\slash\mu}$. \item It is obtained by the bi-alternant formula~(\ref{W}).
+We perform these calculations explicitly in Appendix A (see Theorem~\ref{AA} and Remark~\ref{AR}). \item By using an application of a sign-reversing involution, we have the equality.
+This idea is due to Darij Grinberg~\cite{[Sc]}. \end{itemize} He also suggested that a sign-reversing involution might be extendable to a more general setting.
+Following his suggestion, we will give a more elegant proof of the Theorem~\ref{M} in Appendix~\ref{B.1}. \end{rem} $\\$